crosen188/ibm-containers-interconnect-2017/2-Running-Docker-Images-in-IBM-Containers.md

 ![vapolicymgr](https://github.com/crosen188/ibm-containers-interconnect-2016/blob/master/screenshots/11-va-policy-mgr-defaults.jpg)

   You will note that the default action is to **Block** deployments that have vulnerabilities.
-For our demonstration, select **Warn" for all three situations and click the **SAVE** button.
-You will see the **Image Deployment Impact** window recalculate in real time the security posture of the images in your private registry based on the changes to the policy manager in Vulnerability Advisor.
+For our demonstration, select **Warn** for all three situations and click the **SAVE** button.
+You will see the **Image Deployment Impact** window recalculate in real time the security posture of the images in your private registry, based on the changes to the policy manager in Vulnerability Advisor.
 Click the **Back to image creation** link.

 ![recalcva](https://github.com/crosen188/ibm-containers-interconnect-2016/blob/master/screenshots/12-va-policy-mgr-recalc.jpg)